ezhong0/aiassistant/SLACK_AI_PROMPTS.md

 ### **Week 4-5: Email & Contact Integration**

-#### **Prompt 9: Extend Email Agent for Slack**
+#### **Prompt 9: Email Agent Slack Integration** 📋 **WEEK 4 GOAL**
 ```
-I need to extend my existing EmailAgent to work with Slack context.
+I need to ensure my EmailAgent works properly with Slack context through MasterAgent routing.
 I have:

 - EmailAgent extending BaseAgent with Gmail integration
 - Existing methods for sending, searching, and managing emails
 - MasterAgent that already handles intent parsing and routing
+- SlackInterface routing requests to MasterAgent
-- Need to add Slack-specific formatting and actions
+- Need to ensure Slack context flows through properly

 Please help me:
-1. Add Slack context support to EmailAgent (user, channel, thread info)
-2. Implement Slack-friendly email formatting
-3. Add quick action buttons for common operations
+1. Verify EmailAgent can receive Slack context from MasterAgent routing
+2. Ensure Slack context is properly passed through the tool execution chain
-4. Handle Slack user context and authentication
+3. Test that email operations work correctly with Slack user context
+4. Validate that responses flow back through SlackInterface properly

-The new methods should:
+The integration should:
+- Use existing MasterAgent routing (no changes to EmailAgent needed)
+- Ensure Slack context flows through ToolExecutionContext
-- Follow my existing BaseAgent patterns
+- Maintain existing BaseAgent patterns
-- Use my existing GmailService
+- Work seamlessly with existing GmailService
-- Accept Slack context from MasterAgent routing
 - Return responses that can be formatted by SlackFormatter
-- Handle Slack user authentication
-- Maintain existing error handling

-IMPORTANT: Do NOT add intent parsing logic to EmailAgent.
-The MasterAgent already handles this.
-EmailAgent should only receive Slack context and return responses that can be formatted for Slack.
+IMPORTANT: Do NOT modify EmailAgent directly.
+The MasterAgent already handles the routing.
+We just need to ensure Slack context flows through the existing system properly.

-Show me how to add Slack context support to EmailAgent while maintaining its existing functionality and following the established architecture.
+Show me how to test and validate that EmailAgent works correctly with Slack context through the existing MasterAgent routing.
 ```

-#### **Prompt 10: Contact Agent Slack Integration**
+#### **Prompt 10: Contact Agent Slack Integration** 📋 **WEEK 5 GOAL**
 ```
-I need to integrate my ContactAgent with Slack for contact lookup and management.
+I need to ensure my ContactAgent works properly with Slack context through MasterAgent routing.
 I have:

 - ContactAgent with Google Contacts API integration
 - Fuzzy name matching and contact search
 - MasterAgent that already handles intent parsing and routing
+- SlackInterface routing requests to MasterAgent
-- Need to add Slack context support
+- Need to ensure Slack context flows through properly

 Please help me implement:
-1. Slack context support in ContactAgent (user, channel, thread info)
+1. Verify ContactAgent can receive Slack context from MasterAgent routing
-2. Contact resolution in email/calendar operations (through existing MasterAgent routing)
-3. Contact management actions through Slack
-4. Integration with existing ContactService
+2. Ensure Slack context is properly passed through the tool execution chain
+3. Test that contact operations work correctly with Slack user context
+4. Validate that responses flow back through SlackInterface properly

 The integration should:
-- Use my existing ContactService methods
-- Accept Slack context from MasterAgent routing
+- Use existing MasterAgent routing (no changes to ContactAgent needed)
-- Handle fuzzy name matching in Slack context
+- Ensure Slack context flows through ToolExecutionContext
-- Provide contact suggestions when ambiguous
+- Maintain existing BaseAgent patterns
-- Integrate with email and calendar workflows through existing MasterAgent
+- Work seamlessly with existing ContactService
-- Follow my established agent patterns
+- Return responses that can be formatted by SlackFormatter

-IMPORTANT: Do NOT add intent parsing or command handling to ContactAgent.
-The MasterAgent already handles this.
-ContactAgent should only receive Slack context and return responses that can be formatted for Slack.
+IMPORTANT: Do NOT modify ContactAgent directly.
+The MasterAgent already handles the routing.
+We just need to ensure Slack context flows through the existing system properly.

-Show me how to add Slack context support to ContactAgent while maintaining its existing functionality and following the established architecture.
+Show me how to test and validate that ContactAgent works correctly with Slack context through the existing MasterAgent routing.
 ```

 ### **Week 6: Calendar Agent Completion**